maxxx580/elastic-object-detection-and-monitor-dashboard/README.md

 # ece1779-a2

 ## Overview
-This project is a python-based web application that allows manager to create instances
+This project is a python-based web application that allows manager to control worker pools, each of which is an EC2 instance.
+Manager itself is deployed on a single EC2 and is set to run on port 5000.The size of worker pool can be scaled manually and automatically.
+All images are saved in S3 and all data is saved in RDS.

-users to upload images and get the processed ones with objects detected.
-The application is deployed by gunicorn on a single EC2 and is set to run on port 5000. (http://54.159.34.94:5000)
+It also allows users to upload images and get the processed ones with objects detected.
+The load of user app is balanced by Load Balancer.
+(DNS name: ece1779-243010613.us-east-1.elb.amazonaws.com)

 ## Group members
 * Hongyu Liu 1005851295